 - In a large bowl, whisk together the dry ingredients.
 Set aside.

 Mix the wet ingredients.

 - In a microwave safe cup or bowl, add the milk and butter and warm it in the microwave until the butter is just about melted (about 45 seconds).
 Be careful to not boil the milk - it should just be warm.
 Remove from the microwave and add in the lemon juice.
 Mix together and set aside.

 Make the batter.

-- Now add the separated egg into the flour mixture along with a little of the milk mixture and whisk together.
+- Now add the separated egg yolk and white into the flour mixture along with a little of the milk mixture and whisk together.
 Add the milk mixture little by little and keep whisking until the batter forms.
 Once all the milk has been added in, mix in the vanilla paste.
 Whisk until everything is fully combined, but don't over mix it.
-Let the batter rest for about 10-15 minutes to let the ingredients combine (this is an important step).
+Let the batter rest for about 5 minutes to let the ingredients combine (this is an important step).

 - Heat a skillet on medium heat and lightly grease it with butter.
 Once the skillet is hot, pour about 1/4 cup of batter in a gentle stream so that a round shape forms.
 Cook on one side until you see tiny little holes form on top of the pancake and then flip the pancake.
 When the pancake flips, you should see it slightly rise a little.
 Cook for about 30 seconds.
 Done!Top with fresh fruits, butter chai syrup, butter slab, and whipped cream - whatever you want!